-Current This is the current value of the GPS-UTC offset, which includes leap seconds (GPS-UTC) plus the small residual offset explained above.
-Time and date of most recently
+Current This is the current value of the GPS-UTC offset, which includes leap seconds (GPS-UTC)

+plus the small residual offset explained above.
+Time and date of most recently received satellite transmission containing this data is also shown.

 Configuration